 • penning a piece for Hemispheres with the enthusiastic hint of more on the way

-On my end in the situation above: I sent the email, had an amazing phone call, and feel completely rejuvenated toward focusing on this and making it happen….but have since fallen into the same time/procrastination/excuses trap because of being sick.
+In the end in the situation above: I sent the email, had an amazing phone call, and felt completely rejuvenated toward focusing on this and making it happen….but have since fallen into the same time/procrastination/excuses trap because of being sick.

 Moral here: It doesn’t really get easier; you just have to make it a habit!